 For the first four nights, yes!
 The first four nights are spent in a nice lodge with a limited mix of single, queen & twin rooms available.
 Please indicate your preference when you register, and we will assign rooms in the order of your registration.
 Those who share a room - either as a couple in a queen room or with a roommate in a twin room - will be given a $150 per person discount code to apply to their balance.
 If you are a solo traveler who prefers a roommate, we will do our best to place you with one (subject to availability of both a same-sex roommate and a twin room).
 Everyone else will have a single room for those four nights at the posted trip price.

-Single sleeping arrangements are not available at the campsite (shared accommodation, mix of tents and rustic cabins) nor at the Nimpo Lake lodge where we spend the final two nights - everyone will be housed in comfortable double occupancy cabins.
+Single sleeping arrangements are not available at the campsite (the group will be mixed between rustic cabins and a few tents; arrangements will be at the guides’ discretion) nor at the Nimpo Lake lodge where we spend the final two nights - everyone will be housed in comfortable double occupancy cabins.

 What sort of food will we be eating?

-Breakfasts at the two lodges will be fresh, substantial continental-style - eggs, bacon, cereals, yogurt, fruit, pastries, coffee, etc. Breakfast options at the campsite will be more limited, but hearty.
-Lunches will generally be picnic-style or packed for taking on the trail - expect sandwiches, fruit, nuts, plus at least one fresh salmon barbecue at the finish line of your run!
-Dinners at the lodges will be multi-course & hearty with a heavy emphasis upon fresh, locally sourced ingredients.
-Camp dinners will be prepared by our team and while they’ll be more basic than what you’ll find at the lodges, they will be healthy, hearty and delicious.
+Breakfasts at the lodges are fresh, substantial continental-style affairs - eggs, bacon, cereals, yogurt, fruit, pastries, coffee, etc. Camp breakfast offers plenty of options as well - oatmeal, granola, fresh fruit, egg scrambles, toast and plenty of coffee.
+Lunches will generally be picnic-style or packed for taking on the trail - expect sandwiches, fruit, nuts, plus at least one waterfront grill-out at the finish line of your run!
+Dinners at the first lodge will be multi-course, chef-prepared meals with a focus on gourmet, locally sourced ingredients.
+Camp dinners will be prepared by a dedicated camp chef and equally impressive, including a fresh salmon barbeque.
+Dinners at the second lodge are homestyle and hearty.

-Most special diets - vegetarian, gluten-free, vegan, dairy-free - can be accommodated, but if you require a combination of special requirements please check with us before signing up so that we can ensure that we’re able to provide acceptable meals.
+Most special diets - vegetarian, gluten-free, vegan, dairy-free - can be accommodated, but if you require a combination of special requirements please check with us before signing up so that we can ensure that we’re able to provide acceptable meals with the ingredients available.

 What sort of vehicles will we be traveling in?